tkittel/bc-extinction-paper/README.md

 To run the code, first create a conda environment based on the `conda.yml` file found in the root of the repository.

 Then launch the various scripts from the `bin/` subdirectory.
+It is in principle believed that the code will work on any platform supported by conda-forge, but note that this has only been tested and intended for on Ubuntu 24.